Jared284/security-portfolio/labs/03-cloud-security-monitoring/05-detection-engineering/README.md

 On the cloud side, AWS security group ingress rule removal and addition events were recorded in CloudTrail, matched in CloudWatch Logs, and converted into the `RevokeSecurityGroupIngressEvents` and `AuthorizeSecurityGroupIngressEvents` metrics.

+On the identity side, IAM managed policy attachment activity was recorded in CloudTrail, matched in CloudWatch Logs, and converted into the `AttachUserPolicyEvents` metric.

-Together, these detection paths show that the lab can monitor and translate both host-level and cloud control-plane events into actionable security signals that are ready for alerting.
+Together, these detection paths show that the lab can monitor and translate host-level, network-control-plane, and identity-control-plane events into actionable security signals that are ready for alerting.